Seeed-Studio/wiki-documents/docs/Wio-Terminal-Chassis-Battery(650mAh).md

 <div align=center><img src="https://files.seeedstudio.com/wiki/Wio-Terminal-Battery-Chassis/img/new-pin.png"/></div>

 ## **Precautions**

-- The Wio Terminal Battery Chassis cannot output 3.3V voltage by itself, it can only output 5V voltage.

-- When the Wio Terminal Battery Chassis is switched from battery charging mode to battery power mode, there will be a 500 ms voltage drop time.

-- The battery can only be chare by the I2C on 40Pin female interface or USB Type-C.

-- When the input voltage falls below 4.3V, the USB Type-C or 40 female pin header will stop charging, but the green light will keep on.

-- If the battery voltage below 3V on OTG(battery discharge) state, the battery board will stop discharge and the red light off.

-- When the battery board on the OTG mode, If The output is shorted, the mode will automatically switch to hiccup mode until the short circuit is repaired, and then the board recovers to normal power supply mode.

 - If the battery is removed while the board is in charge mode, the board will switch to failure mode and the green light blink at a frequency of 1Hz.